 Word of mouth (or referrals from any of your known people) is projected to fuel $6 trillion in consumer spending and account for 13% of all sales.
 People still rely greatly on the people they know, despite all of the algorithms in our daily life that feed us stuff we are expected to like.

-This may appear to be a slight on any social media marketing strategy at first glance, but this isn’t the case.
+This may appear to be slight on any social media marketing strategy at first glance, but this isn’t the case.
 After all, this is social media, and you have options for leveraging a user’s network and automatically bringing your business to their attention.
 You simply need to discover someone they know (or, in this case, follow) and use that to get in front of them.
 That is the cornerstone of influencer and brand ambassador marketing.
 Besides this, on average, 79% of companies intend to spend money on influencer marketing.
 But what is the real story behind influencers?
 Is there a spectrum of influencers?
 What distinguishes them from brand ambassadors?
+How to become an ambassador for a brand?

 This blog identifies the major differences between a brand ambassador and an influencer to answer all your questions.
 Let’s get started!